How to Remove Window Tint

 August 26, 2013

 One of the most difficult self-installations to perform is window tint.
 However, once complete, it can also be satisfying to add the extra aesthetic to your vehicle.
 Before you do it yourself, check with a trusted detailing professional to learn about relevant tinting laws in your area.
-Compliance with these regulations is a must to avoid fines and removal of the tint.
+Compliance with these regulations is a must to avoid fines and being forced to remove window tint.

 However, there are a few reasons why you might want to take the initiative and remove window tint.
 Some people find they are bored with the color and get rid of it that way.
 Others decide they want a new, legally-compliant tint.
 In some cases, your old window film has deteriorated to such an extent that replacing it with a new one is the only remaining option.
 For example, there are bubbles that you can’t push out to the edges anymore, or the tint has taken on a purplish tinge, signaling the breakdown of the metallic dyes in the film.